 Swing physics - Neil takes a keen interest in the latest sports science research into the various forces and torques in the golf swing and the technologies that measure them.

-Fitness for golf - Neil has a long-held passion for strength training with barbells, believing it can protect against injury, and enhance and conserve fitness for golf in adults through middle age and beyond.
+Strength training - Neil has a long-held passion for strength training with barbells, believing it can protect against injury, and enhance and conserve fitness for golf in adults through middle age and beyond.
 Neil used the 2020 lockdown to qualify as an Active IQ Level 3 Personal Trainer.
 His focus is on strength for golf.
 He attends sessions where he is mentored in technique and best coaching practice.
 Neil now offers strength training for golfers in the teaching studio at Meldrum House.